Skip to content

 Grass-fed vs grass-finished: the only label distinction that matters at the meat counter

-By SovereignPantry · April 10, 2026
+By SovereignPantry · April 10, 2026 · Updated May 24, 2026

-The label you actually want is grass-finished.
+The label you want is grass-finished.
+Here’s why the distinction still does work.

 What “finished” means